Western Alliance Sidebar

 Alliance Executive Committee, Laramie County Community College

 Kari Brown-Herbst is the senior vice president of academic affairs at Laramie County Community College (LCCC) in Cheyenne, Wyoming.
 As the college’s chief academic officer, Brown-Herbst provides executive oversight and strategic guidance in the planning, development, and implementation of all aspects of academic programming as well as instructional support services.
-Brown-Herbst also serves as a representative to the LCCC Foundation Board, is the Wyoming Passport State Facilitator, and is also a member of the Peer Review Corps of the Higher Learning Commission.
+Brown-Herbst serves on the AACC Commission on Structured Pathways and serves the Higher Learning Commission as a member of the Peer Review Corps as well as a member of their Institutional Actions Council.
+Regionally, Brown-Herbst represents Wyoming’s community colleges on WICHE’s Alliance executive committee.
 She received an Ed.D. in instructional technology from the University of Wyoming, her master’s in education technology from Marian University (Wisconsin) and her bachelor’s in sociology with an education endorsement from Kalamazoo College (Michigan).